lucaspalmero/omochao/readme.md

 ## features

-- chat between a server and a discord channel
+- chat between a server and multiple discord channel
 - post some basic info and a few error reports to discord
 - auto reboot the server if it crashes
 - console logs include a timestamp (yay)